spine/spine.site/app/views/docs/started.md

     spine app my-app
     cd my-app

 Check out the article on [Spine.app](<%= docs_url("app") %>) for more information concerning its usage.
+Now let's install the default dependencies listed in our application's `package.json`:

+    npm install .

-We can use the `hem` executable to run a Hem server, which will temporarily host our Spine application during development.
+Finally we can use the `hem` executable to run a Hem server, which will temporarily host our Spine application during development.

     hem server

+##Extending our application

 Have an explore around the files Spine.app has generated.
 If you open up [http://localhost:9294](http://localhost:9294) you'll just see a blank page.
 Let's change our default controller so that it actually does something.